stat3kk/spacerover/readme.txt

 Jimmy Ho:

   InformationManager.cpp
-    added checks for rushes based off the enemy number of units enemyIsRushing() -> the function that checks if enemy is rushing
+    added check for rushes based off the enemy number of units with function "enemyIsRushing()" enemyIsRushing() -> the function that checks if enemy is rushing

   ProductionManager.cpp